Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 The Bambu Lab X1-Carbon supports both Bambu and third-party filaments.
 With Bambu spools, RFID chips auto-detect material and color via the AMS.
 Third-party filaments like Prusament, JAYO, and Sunlu work well but need manual selection.

-Bambu Lab X1 3D printer with a user holding a geometric patterned gray sample it created; touchscreen interface visible in the background.
+Bambu Lab X1 3D printer with a user holding a geometric 3D printed sample in front of the printer's touchscreen displaying the brand logo.

 The AMS has limits: soft filaments like TPU and damp PVA can clog, while abrasive types (PA+CF/PA+GF) wear parts like the cutter, often needing replacement after 1–2 rolls.
 Spool size is restricted to 50–68mm width, with plastic spools performing better than cardboard.

-Bambu Lab X1 AMS with yellow, gray, and green filament spools, showcasing efficient multi-material 3D printing capability.
+Bambu Lab X1 AMS unit with spools of yellow, gray, and green filament, showcasing professional 3D printing capabilities.

 What is the build volume of the Bambu Lab X1C?